 Why do I see only black belts and white belts in classes?

 Aikido has no visible ranking system apart from white and black belts, although there are ranks.
 One is promoted to the next level by means of testing.
 After you have completed the practice-day requirements, you may test to show proficiency executing those techniques at your level.

 How long does it take to become a Black Belt in Aikido?

-A black belt status, or Shodan, in Aikido requires approximately five to seven years of study, at which time one is deemed to be a “serious beginner”.
+A black belt status, or Shodan, in Aikido requires approximately five to seven years of study.

 Are there competitions in Aikido?